jbloxsome/odds-matcher/README.md

 ```

 ## Deploying in production
 There are two assets that need to be deployed: the backend, and the frontend.
+Both services can be built into a docker image to allow for flexible deployment into a range of different web environments.

 ### Building the backend
 1. Build the docker image